rasaq-ola/alx-listing-app/README.md

 2. **Test the app locally:**
-   After you've set up the `README.md` file and committed everything, run the app using the command:
+   Run the app using the command:

   ```bash
   npm run dev